svg-sprite/svg-sprite/README.md

 Configuration basics
 --------------------

-Of course you noticed the `config` variable that is passed to the constructor in the example above.
+Of course you noticed the `config` variable passed to the constructor in the above example.
 This is *svg-sprite*'s **main configuration** — an `Object` with the following properties:

 ```javascript
 {